 The most challenging aspects proved to be participants’ ability to grasp the specificity of the NGO context and adapt to unexpected events and findings.
 At the same time, the main areas for improvement were not on the technical side, but on the soft skills instead (inquiring, active listening, collaboration, dealing with conflict, etc).

 In the case of Fundaland, the preparatory team meeting prior to a birthday event was identified as a key area for improvement (in agreement with the business).
 There was large variation in how the meetings were run, impacting teams’ performance and morale.

 As a result, a workshop was run with the Coordinators and the Monitors to identify best practices and standardize the way the meetings would run from that time on.

-The feedback received was quite positive, with trainess appreciating the opportunuty to leave the classroom and test their analytical and soft skills.
-Moreover, supporting a local NGO brought an extra sense of mission and commitment to everyone involved, with several follow ups taking place to support the implementation of the key recommendations.
+The feedback received was quite positive, with trainees appreciating leaving the classroom and putting their analytical and soft skills to the test.
+Moreover, supporting a local NGO brought an extra sense of mission and commitment to everyone involved, with a number of follow ups taking place to support the implementation of key recommendations.

 Three years after, participants to the training still reflect fondly on their experience and lessons learnt.
 Most likely, something they will never forget.
 It was also a great experience for the trainers – pushing them out of their comfort zone.
 Last but not least, the people at the foundation was also very appreciative of our efforts and recommendations.